youdie323323/enigma/README.md

 ## 📌 How It Works

-JavaScript enigma VM obfuscates your code by compiling it into a custom bytecode format that runs on an embedded virtual machine.
+Enigma VM obfuscates your javascript code by compiling it into a custom bytecode format that runs on an embedded javascript virtual machine.

 ### ❓ Why Enigma?